baraline/convst/README.md

 - [ ] Finish Numpy docs in all python files
 - [ ] Update documentation and examples
-- [ ] Enhance interface for interpretability tools
+- [X] Enhance interface for interpretability tools
 - [X] Add the Generalised version of RDST
 - [ ] Continue unit tests and code coverage/quality
-- [ ] Check the effect of nogil option for numba with nopython
 - [ ] Add function signatures to numba functions

 ## Citations